 I had only just started with my studies (aged 20) and I remember saving up for some time to buy one.
 The cost of an LP then would have been the equivalent of around $50, today.
 A bus ticket was 20 cts, then.

 I was wrapped and believed a new era of music had started.
 I also was a regular hippie.
 Not a real one, they were in drugs, long hair and being dressed in a particular way.
-All those dreams and believes have fallen into the crevice of the past.
+All those dreams and beliefs have fallen into the crevice of the past.

 Music had been in my life already, seeing the artist and engineer combined inspired me to focus on acoustics in my field of study.